 Moderator: John C Morris, Washington University School of Medicine in St. Louis, USA

-Samantha Budd-Haeberlain, VP Alzheimer's Discovery & Development, Biogen, USA
+Samantha Budd-Haeberlain, VP Alzheimer's Discovery & Development, Biogen, USA: THE

 Paulo Fontoura, Vice President, Global Head Clinical Development Neuroscience, Roche, Switzerland: ADVANCING THE SCIENCE OF AD DRUG DEVELOPMENT – TOWARD 2025 AND BEYOND

 David Michelson, Vice President, Clinical Neuroscience and Ophthalmology, Merck, USA